-- Integrate art into public parks and greenways to interpret nature, culture, or history, or to add to the site's identity.
-Consider interpretive, expressive, educational, functional and abstract art. - Consider the relative representation of art in City neighborhoods and seek to distribute public art broadly in public spaces throughout the community - Continue to focus on themes for place-based art that enhance Tualatin's identity and sense of place, but also move beyond these themes to creative expressions of Tualatin's character and identity.
-Consider the following: - Geologic and glacial processes with an emphasis on the Ice Age floods - Human history in Tualatin, from local tribes such as the Atfalati to the agricultural/settlement history of Tualatin and significant individuals and buildings - o Natural history, including native flora and fauna - Tualatin's cultural and ethnic diversity - Abstract or expressive representations of Tualatin's identity - Integrate arts and culture into the design or renovation of all public buildings, including but not limited to the addition of exhibit or display spaces - Curate more temporary art installations and performance art in parks and public spaces throughout Tualatin.
-(Example: The Quilt Barn Trail piece at Brown's Ferry Park is an example of temporary art, in this case part of a larger Washington County temporary installation) - Provide for diverse forms of art at park sites, since a wide range of style, media, subjects, and viewpoints will offer perspective and interest for everyone
+• to interpret nature, culture, or history, or to add to the site's identity.
+Consider interpretive, expressive, educational, functional and abstract art.

+Consider the relative representation of art in City neighborhoods and seek to

+- Consider the following: - Geologic and glacial processes with an emphasis on the Ice Age floods - Human history in Tualatin, from local tribes such as the Atfalati to the agricultural/settlement history of Tualatin and significant individuals and buildings - Natural history, including native flora and fauna - Tualatin's cultural and ethnic diversity - o Abstract or expressive representations of Tualatin's identity - Integrate arts and culture into the design or renovation of all public buildings, including but not limited to the addition of exhibit or display spaces - (Example: The Quilt Barn Trail piece at Brown's Ferry Park is an example of temporary art, in this case part of a larger Washington County temporary installation)